 This medication works by decreasing inflammation and slowing the progress of the condition, which can help improve the physical activity of people with rheumatoid arthritis.2

-Leflunomide was introduced about two decades ago and is considered a second choice to methotrexate.
-It provides efficacy similar to methotrexate, including similar ACR20 disease control, slowing of disease progression (as shown by x-ray), and improvement of functioning.
-It is associated with greater improvement in quality of life compared with methotrexate.3,4
+Leflunomide provides efficacy similar to methotrexate, including similar ACR20 disease control, slowing of disease progression (as shown by x-ray), and improvement of functioning.
+It is associated with greater improvement in quality of life compared with methotrexate.
+Its use is based on patient-specific levels of disease activity.3,4

 Arava is available in generic forms.